pangeo-data/governance/steering_council_membership.md

 - Ryan Abernathey
 - Kevin Paul

-This steering council is expected to be replaced by a non-interim steering council after a nomination and discussion period.
+This steering council is expected to be replaced by a non-interim steering council after a nomination and discussion period, no later than Nov.
+15, 2018.